POOL4T7/TMS/Readme.md

 2. Navigate to the project directory: `cd TMS`
 3. Install dependencies for server: `npm install --prefix server`
 4. Install dependencies for client: `npm install --prefix client`
+5. Create a .env file in both server and client directories.
-5. Set up environment variables in their root directory (e.g., MongoDB connection URI, JWT secret)
+6. Set up environment variables in their root directory (refrence from example.env)
-6. RUN `npm run dev` in both root folder to start the backend and client server
+7. RUN `npm run dev` in both root folder to start the backend and client server
-7. Access the app in your browser: `http://localhost:5173`
+8. Access the app in your browser: `http://localhost:5173`

 ## Usage